virbula/proxmox-backup/docs/installation.rst

 .. note:: You always need a backup server.
 It is not possible to use Proxmox Backup without the server part.

-The disk image (ISO file) provided by Proxmox includes a complete Debian system as well as all necessary packages for the Proxmox Backup Server.
+Using our provided disk image (ISO file) is the recommended installation method, as it includes a convenient installer, a complete Debian system as well as all necessary packages for the Proxmox Backup Server.

-The installer will guide you through the setup process and allow you to partition the local disk(s), apply basic system configuration (for example timezone, language, network), and install all required packages.
+Once you have created an :ref:`installation_medium`, the booted :ref:`installer <using_the_installer>` will guide you through the setup process.
+It will help you to partition your disks, apply basic settings such as the language, time zone and network configuration, and finally install all required packages within minutes.
-The provided ISO will get you started in just a few minutes, and is the recommended method for new and existing users.

-Alternatively, Proxmox Backup Server can be installed on top of an existing Debian system.
-This option is only recommended for advanced users because detailed knowledge about Proxmox Backup Server is required.
+As an alternative to the interactive installer, advanced users may wish to install Proxmox Backup Server
+:ref:`unattended <install_pbs_unattended>`.

+With sufficient Debian knowledge, you can also install Proxmox Backup Server :ref:`on top of Debian <install_pbs_on_debian>` yourself.

+While not recommended, Proxmox Backup Server could also be installed :ref:`on Proxmox VE <install_pbs_on_pve>`.

 .. include:: using-the-installer.rst

+.. _install_pbs_unattended:

 Install `Proxmox Backup`_ Server Unattended
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to install `Proxmox Backup`_ Server automatically in an
+It is possible to install Proxmox Backup Server automatically in an
 unattended manner.
 This enables you to fully automate the setup process on
 bare-metal.
 Once the installation is complete and the host has booted up,
 automation tools like Ansible can be used to further configure the installation.